 The Art Institute of Chicago is the second-largest museum in the U.S. and houses impressive paintings and surrealist works that compete with the world’s famous art destinations.
 It is home to Nighthawks by Edward Hopper and A Sunday Afternoon on the Island of La Grande Jatte by Georges Seurat, along with other notable pieces collated throughout the years.

 If you are an art buff, the Art Institute is a must-see where you can spend the whole day basking in the visual spectacle.

 Retreat in Mackinac Island

-One truly unique thing about Mackinac Island is that you are not allowed to use motorized transportation—you must get around on foot, by bicycle, or a classic horse and carriage ride.
+One truly unique thing about Mackinac Island is that you are not allowed to use motorized transportation—you must get around on foot, by bicycle, or a classic horse and carriage ride which makes it one unique and top attractions of Michigan.
 A large portion of the island is a state park and has a charming village built in the 19th century.

 According to the belief of the Odawa and Ojibwa people, Mackinac Island is sacred and is believed to be where life began.
 It features emerald green forests, stunning vistas, and high limestone bluffs to sightsee.

 The Door Peninsula separates Lake Michigan and Green Bay, boasting a 300-mile stretch of shoreline and plenty of apple and cherry orchards.
 The 11 lighthouses in the area are worth seeing, but a very interesting thing to know is that is that it is also called Death’s Door.
 The strait connecting Lake Michigan and Washington Island has fallen witness to the many ship disasters ending in sunken vessels in the hazardous waters.